Affiliated Programs

 Inspiring and supporting undergraduate women to become engaged, confident and connected leaders in the Duke community and beyond

 The four-year experience includes a retreat, two academic seminars, an opportunity to live together as a group on West Campus, an internship, and numerous informal activities such as lectures and dinners.
-Baldwin Scholars will develop leadership, critical thinking and problem-solving skills.
+Baldwin Scholars will develop leadership, critical thinking, and problem-solving skills.
 The program is open to students in the Trinity College of Arts & Sciences and the Pratt School of Engineering.

-Cardea Fellows
+Cardea Fellows Program

 Mellon Mays Undergraduate Fellowship